 The Legal Consequences of Causing an Accident

 Accidents caused by drowsy driving cause many fatalities in New Mexico every year.
 In addition to deaths, the accidents can cause severe injury and lead to permanent disability.
 When an accident is caused by drowsy driving, it is not always easy to see who is at fault.
 In the accident noted above, it appears that the driver that had fallen asleep admitted it to authorities.
 This does not always happen.
 Sometimes, independent evidence must be looked at to see if drowsiness was a factor.
 In the above story, the sleeping driver could have been at fault for the accident even if he was not drowsy, because he had veered into oncoming traffic.
 Not all drowsy driving accidents occur in this manner.
 Often a driver falls asleep for only a moment and causes an accident that can kill or injure innocent drivers.
 Victims that are injured or killed by drowsy driving are entitled to compensation.
-Although insurance companies can be quick to offer settlements for accident cases, consulting with a New Mexico Accident Attorney is the best way to protect yourself after suffering injury in any kind of auto accident.
+Although insurance companies can be quick to offer settlements for accident cases, consulting with a Albuquerque accident attorney is the best way to protect yourself after suffering injury in any kind of auto accident.

 Do you Need to Contact an Attorney?

-If you have been in an accident and suspect that drowsy driving was involved, you should contact one of our skilled New Mexico accident attorneys today.
+If you have been in a truck accident and suspect that drowsy driving was involved, you should contact one of our skilled New Mexico truck accident attorneys today.
 At the Fine Law Firm our professional and dedicated lawyer will work around the clock to get our clients the representation they deserve when dealing with insurance companies.
 We represent clients in all types of personal injury cases, including auto accidents.
 Call today at (505) 889-3463 to speak with a New Mexico personal injury lawyer today.
 Or access us online.

 More Blog Posts: